 These days, almost everyone knows someone affected by a natural disaster.
 We all have a connection to wildfires or extreme weather; it’s become part of our collective culture.
-For our firm’s president, it was his former brother-in-law’s family who barely escaped the Paradise, California fire with their lives – losing their home, horses, and all their possessions – with absolutely no warning.
+For our firm’s president, it was his former brother-in-law’s family who barely escaped the 2018 Paradise, California fire with their lives – losing their home, horses, and all their possessions – with absolutely no warning.
 And in 2020, his daughter and her mother were forced to evacuate from the deadly and destructive wildfire near Santa Cruz, California.

 Rewind to the one-year period beginning in the fall of 2012.
 Hurricane Sandy caused $70 billion in damage along the U.S. eastern seaboard, snipers attacked a California substation and knocked out most of the high-voltage transformers for months, and we passed through the solar maximum with its potential to impact the power system via geomagnetic disturbances.
 These events stimulated a flurry of resilience activity between utilities, nonprofit research, government, and private entities – in which Hoffman Power Consulting was intimately involved.